 A little piece of advice though, just make sure you choose manga that also uses furigana.
 For those who aren’t yet familiar with the Japanese writing system, furigana is simply the small hiragana characters that are written next to the kanji character and that allow you to know how to read that particular kanji.
 There are lots of manga available on Amazon at an affordable price that also have furigana like this Doraemon manga, for example.

 Reading manga without furigana is also possible, but you will have a hard time knowing how to pronounce the kanji without looking up in a Japanese dictionary.

 Use a Good App to Help You Learn Japanese

-Japanesepod101 is also a great website with vocabulary lists, online dictionary and a list of the 100 most common Japanese words for free.
-And they also have a lot of useful videos on their YouTube channel to help you learn Japanese and the Japanese culture.
+Japanesepod101 is also a great website with vocabulary lists, an online dictionary, and a list of the 100 most common Japanese words for free.
+And they also have a lot of useful videos on their YouTube channel to help you learn Japanese and Japanese culture.
 Just check their video below on how to learn kanji the easy way.

 How Many Kanji do I Need to Know?

 There are over 50,000 kanji, but natives don’t know anywhere near this number, and all these kanji are not used in everyday life.
 The list of kanji used for reference is the one called Jōyō Kanji, and it’s issued by the Japanese Ministry of Education.
 The latest list of Jōyō Kanji was announced in 2010, and it has 2,136 kanji characters.